Axiomatizations of Team Logics: Abstract

 \section{Abstract}

-\textbf{Abstract.} A framework is developed that extends calculi for propositional, modal and predicate logics to calculi for team-based logics.
-This method is applied to classical and quantified propositional logic, first-order logic and the modal logic K. Complete axiomatizations for propositional team logic PTL, quantified propositional team logic QPTL, modal team logic MTL and the dependence-atom-free fragment of first-order team logic TL are presented.
+\textbf{Abstract.} In a modular approach, we lift Hilbert-style proof systems for propositional, modal and first-order logic to generalized systems for their respective team-based extensions.
+We obtain sound and complete axiomatizations for the dependence-free fragment FO($\negg$) of Väänänen's first-order team logic TL, for propositional team logic PTL, quantified propositional team logic QPTL, modal team logic MTL, and for the corresponding logics of dependence, independence, inclusion and exclusion.

+As a crucial step in the completeness proof, we show that the above logics admit, in a particular sense, a semantics-preserving elimination of modalities and quantifiers from formulas.